How to Find a Niche in 4 Easy Steps

 - What questions does your audience ask on forums, like Quora?

 - What keyword searches top their lists according to Google Trends or AdWords?

 - What survey results do you get on social media when you ask their greatest challenge?

 2. Know Your Passions

 The longevity of your business rests in part on your passion for what you do.
 As humans, we stick with the activities we love.
-Finding a niche which speaks to your interests also suggests you do it well, develop thoughts around it and are eager to gain more knowledge about it.
+Finding a niche that speaks to your interests also suggests you do it well, develop thoughts around it, and are eager to gain more knowledge about it.

 To identify your passion, ask yourself:

 - What would you do if time and money did not limit you?